Jayne Ayers (DSHB-R-WI)

-Carter Bass (R-VA)
+Carter Bass (DSHB-R-VA)

 Carter Bass has been involved with horses since childhood, competing in Hunters, Eventing and Dressage.
 She has been a dressage instructor for 35 years, and has coached several horse/rider combinations that have received Horse of the Year awards, regional championships and competed at Grand Prix.
 Bass has been a licensed official with the USEF since 1989, receiving “R” Dressage and “R” Dressage Sporthorse Breeding licenses.
 She was accepted into the USEF Senior Judges training program in 2012.
 She is a Bronze, Silver and Gold medalist.

-Sue Mandas (R-OH)
+Sue Mandas (DSHB-R-OH)

-Kristi Wysocki (USA) “R” DSHB
+Kristi Wysocki (DSHB-R-CO)

 Her students have also competed successfully through the Grand Prix Level.
-Several students also have their bronze, silver and/or gold medals.
-She has judged many USDF Regional Championships and Breeder Series Finals including Dressage at Devon, NEDA, CDS – Region 7, Lamplight – Region 2 and the new Global Dressage Festival in Florida.
-She serves as the USDF Sport Horse Committee chair, is a member of the USDF Sport Horse Seminar Faculty, the USEF Dressage Committee, the USEF PARA Equestrian FEI and National Affiliates Committee, and the 2012 United States PARA Dressage Selection Committee.
+Several students also have their bronze, silver, and/or gold medals.
+She has judged many USDF Regional Championships and Breeder Series Finals including Dressage at Devon, NEDA, CDS – Region 7 Lamplight – Region 3 and the new Global Dressage in Florida.
+She serves as the USDF Sport Horse Committee chair, is a member of the USDF Sport Horse Seminal Faculty, the USEF Dressage Committee, the USEF PARA Equestrian FEI PARA Equestrian FEI and National Affiliates Committee, and the 2012 United States PARA Dressage Selection Committee.